jetpax/scriptostudio/README.md

 # ScriptO Registry

-A browsable registry of ScriptOs for MicroPython, automatically built and published to GitHub Pages.
+A browsable registry of ScriptOs and Apps for ScriptO Studio.

 ## Structure